typicode/minihost/README.md

 ## Configure

-By default, minihost listens on port 3000.
+By default, minihost listens on port 2000.
 To change this, run

 ```
-npm config set minihost:port 8080
+echo 8000 > ~/.minihost
 ```

 ## License